eric-brechemier/masteringid-horizon/240-INTERVIEW-ANSWERS.md

 have been corrected.
 Security software has been deployed and existing applications have been upgraded to apply latest security patches.

+New email filters will be deployed, taking advantage of machine learning to detect potential phishing attacks and prevent them from reaching members of the organization in the first place.

 ### New Training Project

 The stakeholders of the project is a joint task force of IT and HR,